 As I’ve been reflecting lately on how to manage my son and deal with my pregnancy exhaustion and hormones, I keep coming back to this fact:

 No matter how hard times can get being a mom, I am still extremely blessed to have the kiddos we have.

 Sure, some days and times are hard, but then at the end of the day they give you a big hug and tell you that they love you.
 And it makes it all worth it.

-I wanted to make something I could use every day that showed how thankful I am to have the family I have and to remind me of how truly blessed I am no matter how hard things get.
+I wanted to make something I could use daily that showed how thankful I am for my family and to remind me of how truly blessed I am, no matter how hard things get.
 I decided to make myself a coffee mug so that when I enjoy my morning coffee I can take a few minutes to myself to remember the fact that I have a beautiful family that I love and that loves me.

 Here’s what you’ll need in order to make this cute mug:

 -plain white mug (check your local dollar store for these!)